PhD in Transition Design

 Research interests include:

-- Participatory design and co-production for urban transformations
+- Participatory design and co-production for social transformations

 - Latin American communities' response to systemic neglect from the state